-12 PLAGIARISM POLICY
+14. PLAGIARISM POLICY

-Ifs Malta considers plagiarism as a serious offence and if discovered, the Institute imposes due sanctions.
+ifs Malta considers plagiarism as a serious offence, and if discovered, the Institute imposes due sanctions.
 The purpose of this document is to stress the importance of using references and to give recognition to the work of other people.

-This policy applies to programmes which are property of ifs Malta.
-Students registered to programmes with other institutes or training institutions through ifs Malta have to consult the relative institute or training institution for their Plagiarism policy and procedure.
+This policy applies to programmes which are property of ifs Malta and/or programmes that are provided by other entities through ifs Malta.
+Students registered to programmes with other institutes or training institutions through ifs Malta must also consult the relevant institute or training institution for their Plagiarism policy and procedure.
+In case of divergence between the two policies, the policy of the entity that is the owner of the programme shall prevail.